-The documents you need for re-entry to the United States after a temporary absence of five months or less are a valid passport, an unexpired visa stamp in your passport, a recently endorsed I-20 (see below), and financial documentation.
+The documents you need for re-entry to the United States after a temporary absence of five months or fewer are a valid passport, an unexpired visa stamp in your passport, a recently endorsed I-20 (see below), and financial documentation.
 (Canadian citizens are exempt from the passport and visa requirements, so they only need the I-20 and financial documentation).
 The following paragraphs explain what to do about a visa and Form I-20.

 If there have been substantial changes in the information on your I-20, or if you have lost it, the International Student Advisor or the Admissions Office will issue you a new I-20 for your re-entry into the United States.
 A new bank statement with proof of financial support will be required for a new I-20.